abnarula/storytelling/syllabus.md

 |60%| Project was not presented for critique but documentation of process |
 |0%| Project was not turned in on time |

+10% will be deducted for each day your project is late beyond the due date

 ### Student Blogs